channagithub/channabasavagola.github.io/projects.md

 <img src="/img/rainfallPredictionImage.png" alt="rainfallPredictionImage" style="width: 700px;"/>

 Accordingly to this prediction, rainfall in Bangalore will increase!
+A detailed exploratory data analysis can be found [here](https://github.com/channabasavagola/rainfall-prediction).

 **[Learning JS](https://github.com/channabasavagola/myBookmarker)**:
 - I have visualized my browsing history.
 This works for Mac.
 To make this work on windows, you need to change the path of "History" file.